 Upon returning to Seattle, the studio will continue to refine the projects they conceived in Australia.
 Large-scale models and further site development will allow the students to refine their design explorations.
 The final two weeks of the quarter will be devoted to the production of a permanent record of the studio, including a mounted exhibition of the work and a printed document.

-This Spring Quarter program is offered every other year under the guidance of Professor Ken Tadashi Oshima.
-Students travel during Spring Break to Japan exploring both traditional and modern architecture visiting cities such as Tokyo, Sendai, Nara, and Kyoto.
+This Spring Quarter program is typically offered every other year under the guidance of Professor Ken Tadashi Oshima.
+Students travel during Spring Break to Japan exploring both traditional and modern architecture visiting cities such as Tokyo, Sendai, Nara, Kyoto and Kanazawa.
 Studio coursework is completed back in Seattle during the Spring Quarter.
-The details of the most recent offering are as follows:
+Past offerings include:

 The UW Department of Architecture offers a study program in Mexico.
 Students live and work in downtown Mexico City, with the studio workspace in Luis Barragan’s studio located within the Museo Casa Barragan.
 The program of study has addressed the geography, history, urban design, housing, and architecture of Mexico.
 Site tours have been diverse to cover the broad historical, cultural, and economical range that constitutes the metropolis of Mexico City, and included excursions outside of the city as well as office visits to numerous architectural firms.
 Local architects Javier Sanchez, Mauricio Rocha, Gabriela Carrillo, Felix Sanchez, Diego Ricalde, Francisco Pardo, Paloma Vera, Victor Alcerrica, Laura Jenka, and Tatiana Bilbao have served as studio critics and assisted in leading site visits.